Moving to Hong Kong Guide

 There are also a number of private medical establishments, each of which has been accredited by the UK health authorities.
 Many expats opt to use these private facilities as they can offer shorter waiting times and superior levels of care.

-For this reason it is advisable to consider expat insurance or fully-featured expat travel insurance before arriving in Hong Kong.
+For this reason it is advisable to consider Expat Insurance or fully-featured International Travel Insurance before arriving in Hong Kong.
 Such policies will enable you to pick and choose the best healthcare options for your needs.

 The official currency is the Hong Kong dollar which is pegged to the US dollar.
 It should come as no surprise that in such a major financial centre accessing funds is rarely a problem.
 A network of ATMs proliferates, credit cards are widely accepted and currency exchange offices are easily found.